 Underutilized Business Zone concerns (HUBZones), Historically Black

 a.
 This directive is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 In this directive, all document citations are assumed to be the latest version unless otherwise noted.

 c.
 In this NPD "shall" denotes a mandatory action, "may" or "can" denotes

 discretionary privilege or permission, "should" denotes a good practice

 and is recommended, but not required, "will" denotes expected outcome, and

 "are/is" denotes descriptive material.

 a.
 National Aeronautics and Space Act, 51 U.S.C., Chapter I,Section 20113(a), Rules and Regulations.